angular/angular.io/public/docs/ts/latest/cookbook/angular-dotnet-core.md

 ## Build and run the application.

-.NET Core MVC application works but the Angular app does not.
-If you open the developer's tool, and in the console tab, you will see a lot of 404 erros.
+Now, if you build and run the application, you will find that .NET Core MVC application works but the Angular app does not.
+Open the developer's tool, and in the console tab, you will find that the browser is complaining that it cannot find any of the scripts we inserted to `_layout.cshtml` above.

 ### 404 Errors

-These 404 Errors indicate that the browser could not find a lot of files in `app` folder and `node_modules` folder.
+These 404 errors indicate that the browser could not find files in `app` folder and `node_modules` folder.
 But we have an `app` folder and `node_modules` at the root of the project, why the browser cannot find it?

 ### Redirect request path to physical folder

 .NET Core only exposes the `wwwroot` folder to browsers.
 All other contents in the project are private by default.
 It's designed as such so that you know exactly which part of the project is public.
 If the app asks for `/app` in a request, .NET Core looks for a physical folder in `wwwroot` folder named `app`.

-Angular app runs in browser and therefore the app and its supporting libraries (`node_modules`) must be accessible to browsers.
-You can simply develop the angular app inside of `wwwroot`.
-Your `node_modules` folder would be a sub folder of `wwwroot`.
-Your `package.json` file would have to stay in `wwwroot` as well.
-However, visual studio’s npm package manager only works in the root project folder.
-Therefore, you would have to manage the npm packages outside of Visual Studio 2015.
+In this case, the browser is search for `app` and `node_modules` physical folders in `wwwroot` folder.
+You do not want to move the `app` at root into `wwwroot` folder or move/copy `node_modules` folder into `wwwroot`, because:
+1. You would have to work exclusively inside `wwwroot` for angular app which is not ideal.
+1. You would have to manage the npm packages outside of Visual Studio 2015.
+Becuase visual studio’s npm package manager only works when there is a `package.json` file in the root project folder and the package manager will install npm packages into `node_modules` at root.

-Fortunately, you can redirect the request `/app` and `/node_modules` to any chosen physical folder within the project.
+Fortunately, you can redirect the incoming request path of `/app` and `/node_modules` to any chosen physical folder within the project.
 Open your `startup.cs` file and insert the following code under line `app.UseStaticFiles();`.

 ```
 app.UseStaticFiles(new StaticFileOptions